 8. Airey Lake Campsite – Located to De Soto National Park there is a fully stocked fishing lake to enjoy.

 9. Rocky Springs Campground – Lots to see and do here, take a hike to visit a community that was run out by the Civil War and yellow fever, all that remains now is the church and graveyard.
 Owen Creek Waterfall Trail is nearby as well.

 10. Cordell Hull Lake Horse Trail – Lots of room for horse trailers and RVs and right on the river and beautiful setting.

 11. Jackson's Island – This is a peninsula that extends into Watts Bar Lake, so all the sites are waterfront.
 Some of a concrete pad for a patio.

 Free Camping in South Carolina

-12. Brasstown Falls – Each of the falls has to be viewed separately but what a site!
+12. Brasstown Falls – Each of the falls has to be viewed separately but what a sight!

 13. Halfway Creek Trail Campground – Located in the Frances Marion National Forest and they do provide drinking water!
 Great place to visit if you want to check out the National Forest.

 14. Long point Boat Launch – Located in the Croatan National Forest this is a great spot for anyone who loves fishing.
 You can camp right where you plan to launch your boat, so, of course, that means it's right on the water!